Nerve Conduction Velocity

 During the test, your nerve is stimulated, often with electrode patches put on your

-each nerve being tested.
+is repeated for each nerve being tested.

 The speed is then calculated by measuring the distance between electrodes and the